 Ponheary Ly Foundation

 NYF continued support for the Education Access Children program directly impacts 2800 students.
 This ongoing initiative allows for children in need to attend school by providing the government mandated school uniforms and supplies.
-Ponheary Ly Foundation works inside public schools alongside the school’s administration and teachers in order to builder stronger community school systems.
+Ponheary Ly Foundation works inside public schools alongside the school’s administration and teachers in order to build stronger community school systems.